2023 Most Popular Germanic Languages Bachelor's Degree Schools in Michigan

 Read full report on Germanic Languages at Oakland University

-Alma College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree Germanic languages programs.
-Located in the distant town of Alma, Alma is a private not-for-profit school with a small student population.
+Alma College came in at #9 in this year’s edition of the Most Popular Germanic Languages Bachelor’s Degree Schools in Michigan ranking.
+Located in the town of Alma, Alma is a private not-for-profit college with a small student population.

 Of the 2 students majoring in German at Alma, 50% are male and 50% are female.